 - Interest-only payment loan: Some loans only require interest to be paid on the loan instead of the principal.
 Then, when the loan term is up, the entire principal balance is repaid at once.

-- Loan-to-value (LTV) ratio refers to the percentage of the asset’s value covered by the loan.
+- Loan-to-value (LTV) ratio: This ratio refers to the percentage of the asset’s value covered by the loan.
 This is usually found in real estate when a business needs a loan to purchase commercial property.

 - Loan underwriting: This is the process the lender uses to decide the amount of risk that a potential borrower poses to the lender.